WE WANT YOUR 100 WORD STORIES.

 My best friend Raymond felt it too.

 We were both in the basement of an old abandoned factory downtown.
 The only light we had was a flashlight and a single light bulb we turned on with a pull string.
-The room went on for 100 feet easily and it was smelly and dingey.
+The room went on for 100 feet easily and it was smelly and dingy.
 We knew we shouldn't have been there, but Raymond and I always had a sense of adventure far beyond our peers.

 "Hey!
 Look Davies, a switch for a generator!"
 Raymond exclaimed.

-Our luck was finally beginning to turn around, generator lights may have actually gave us a chance to survive this nightmare.
+Our luck was finally beginning to turn around, generator lights may have actually given us a chance to survive this nightmare.
 But, when Raymond touched the ON switch for the generator, a voice yelled: "GET OUT!" and the light bulb exploded

 He's been following me since I left the bank, what does he want?
 Probably to rob or kidnap me.
-Either way I didn't want to find out.
+Either way, I didn't want to find out.
 Can't a woman go out alone without some young hooligan bothering her?
 I knew when I first saw his baggy pants that he was up to no good.
 I turned into an alleyway but it was a dead end.
 I saw him turn in also I ducked down, covered my head, and told him to leave.
 He told me that I dropped my wallet back there and I felt really embarrassed with myself.

-Once upon a time there lived a girl who lived in her mind.
-Very rarely did she ever visit outside places, they only brought her discomfort.
+Once upon a time, there lived a girl who lived in her mind.
+Very rarely did she ever visit outside places, they brought her discomfort.
 She looked around at the world and thought, "why do I need to be here."
-Each day something would happen and it would open the crack of her home little bit by little bit each day.
+Each day something would happen and it'd open the crack of her home a little bit by little bit each day.
 As she pushed herself out of the boundaries of her mind, she discovered new things and new things brought upon new emotions.
 One day she came all the way out, leaving all that she clung to.
 She became the most beautiful butterfly with the prettiest wings.
 She was finally free to fly.
 That was what she was meant to do all along.